subramanianr/react-native-honeywell-scanner-soft-trigger/README.md

 # React Native Honeywell Scanner With Soft Trigger

-> **This package is build from [fork](https://github.com/Volst/react-native-honeywell-scanner).
-This package would be extended in future from [This fork](https://github.com/AMI3GOLtd/react-native-honeywell-scanner) which might work better.**
+> **This package is build using the [reference](https://github.com/Volst/react-native-honeywell-scanner).
+Implementation also borrows concepts from [This fork](https://github.com/AMI3GOLtd/react-native-honeywell-scanner).**

 This package works with Honeywell devices that have an integrated barcode scanner, like the Honeywell Dolphin CT40.
 This package was fully tested with a CT40, since the SDK is not specific to the CT40 other devices will likely work as well but this is not guaranteed.